 The area of a circular sector is 12 centimetres squared and the perimeter is 16

 with a sector with an angle measured in radians.
 For a sector with a radius 𝑟 and angle 𝜃 radians, the area is a half 𝑟 squared

 perimeter.
 It’s 𝑟 plus 𝑟 plus 𝑟𝜃.
 Remember, the perimeters just a distance around the shape.
 Collecting like terms, that simplifies to two 𝑟 plus 𝑟𝜃.
 This is equal to 16.
 So we form an equation by letting this expression be equal to 16.
 And we have 16 is equal to two 𝑟 plus 𝑟𝜃.

 Now let’s set up an equation for the area.
 The area is a half 𝑟 squared 𝜃.
 And we’re told this is equal to 12.
 So we have 12 is equal to a half 𝑟 squared 𝜃.
 We can simplify this expression somewhat by multiplying both sides of the equation by

+𝜃.
+We need to find a way to eliminate one of these variables.
 One way of doing this is to rearrange the second equation.
-We now have a pair of simultaneous equations with two unknown variables, 𝑟 and 𝜃.
-We need to find a way to eliminate one of these variables.
 We can divide both sides by 𝑟 squared.
 And we can see that 𝜃 is equal to 24 over 𝑟 squared.

 plus 𝑟 multiplied by 24 over 𝑟 squared.
 We can simplify the second term by spotting that factor of 𝑟.
 And that gives us 16 is equal to two 𝑟 plus 24 over 𝑟.
 Next, we’re going to multiply through by 𝑟.
 That tells us that 16𝑟 is equal to two 𝑟 squared plus 24.
 Notice how each of these terms has a factor of two.
 Before we do anything else, we’re going to divide through by two.
 And we get eight 𝑟 equals 𝑟 squared plus 12.
 This is a quadratic equation.